Back to all posts

 Your comfort is our top priority.
 The goal is for you to relax, and you can’t do that if you’re feeling self-conscious.
 For treatments that involve long, gliding strokes, like a Swedish massage, being fully undressed can allow for a more fluid session, but it is never a requirement.

-How Draping Keeps You Covered
+How Draping Keeps You Comfortable and Covered

 No matter what you decide to wear (or not wear) under the sheet, rest assured that you will be securely covered throughout your entire session.
 This practice is called draping, and it’s a standard for all licensed massage therapists.
 Your therapist will use a sheet and blanket to keep your body covered, only uncovering the specific area they are working on at that moment.
 For example, when they are massaging your back, the rest of your body will remain draped.